samuelduchesne/archetypal/paper/paper.md

 ---
-title: 'archetypal: A Python package for collecting, simulating, converting and analysing building archetypes'
+title: 'archetypal: A Python package for collecting, simulating, converting and analyzing building archetypes'
 tags:
   - Python